samuelBobick/charging/README.md

 # charging
-An EV charging opzimizer.
+An EV charging optimizer.
 A work in progress.